List of airliner shootdown incidents: Air France F-ARTD

 F-ARTD, a Dewoitine D.338 of Air France, was accidentally shot down by French anti-aircraft fire near Ouistreham on June 20, 1940.
 The sole occupant was killed.

 Air France F-AQBA

-F-AQBA, another Dewoitine D.338 of Air France, was shot down by a Japanese military fighter over the Gulf of Tonkin on July 7, 1940.
+F-AQBA, another Dewoitine D.338 of Air France, was shot down by a Japanese fighter plane over the Gulf of Tonkin on July 7, 1940.
 All 4 occupants were killed.

 Eurasia XXV

-XXV, a Junkers Ju-52/3mte of Eurasia, was attacked by 3 Japanese fighters on a delivery flight near Kunming on October 26, 1940.
+XXV, a Junkers Ju 52 of Chinese airline Eurasia, was attacked by 3 Japanese fighters on a delivery flight near Kunming on October 26, 1940.
 The plane made a forced landing in a rice field and was strafed, but both occupants survived.

 The Chungking

 On 29 October 1940, the same DC-2 involved in the previous shootdown incident as Kweilin, now renamed Chungking, operated by CNAC, was destroyed by Japanese fighters at Changyi Airfield, Yunnan, China, after it made a scheduled landing and was coming to a stop.
 Nine people died, including the American pilot Walter "Foxie" Kent and Chinese architect Chang-Kan Chien.
 The plane caught fire and never flew again.